radiantearth/stac-spec/best-practices.md

 ## Field selection and Metadata Linking

 In general STAC aims to be oriented around **search**, centered on the core fields that users will want to search on to find imagery.
-The core is space and time, but there are often other metadata attributes that are useful.
+The core is space and time, but there are often other metadata fields that are useful.
 While the specification is flexible enough that providers can fill it with tens or even hundreds of fields of metadata, that is not recommended.
 If providers have lots of metadata then that can be linked to in the [Asset Object](item-spec/item-spec.md#asset-object) (recommended) or in a [Link Object](item-spec/item-spec.md#link-object).
 There is a lot of metadata that is only of relevance